 - Report the incident to your employer through the proper channels.
 All employers, by law, are required to have a process to allow all employees to be able to report an accident officially.

 You may be wondering, “Can I sue my employer and remain employed?”
-Some people may assume that attempting to claim compensation from their employer would effectively mark the end of their employment.
+Some people may assume that attempting to seek compensation from their employer would effectively mark the end of their employment.
 However, it is important to remember that you have a legal right not be sacked or otherwise in any way punished by your employer for making a personal injury claim against them if you have a valid claim.
 If you have grounds for making a claim, then you are entitled to make one.
 Your employer does not have the right to attempt to discourage you by threatening disciplinary action.

 If you would like further information about your rights as an employee, you can call our team.
 We especially recommend calling us for advice if you feel you are being threatened with dismissal for your decision to make an accident claim against them.